NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Jann.md

 abilities_mid:
   - name: ""
   - name: "Commanding Presence"
-    desc: " (aura,emotion,fear,mental) 20 feet.\nA creature that enters the aura must succeed at a DC 19 Will check save or be [[Conditions/Frightened 1|Frightened 1]] ([[Conditions/Frightened 1|Frightened 2]] on a critical failure) and is then temporarily immune for 1 minute.\nA genie (with the exception of another jann) takes a –4 circumstance penalty to its save."
+    desc: " (aura,emotion,fear,mental) 20 feet.\n\nA creature that enters the aura must succeed at a DC 19 Will check save or be [[Conditions/Frightened 1|Frightened 1]] ([[Conditions/Frightened 1|Frightened 2]] on a critical failure) and is then temporarily immune for 1 minute.\n\nA genie (with the exception of another jann) takes a –4 circumstance penalty to its save."

   - name: "Elemental Resistance"
     desc: "  The jann's elemental resistance applies to cold, electricity, and fire damage, as well as all damage from elemental sources (including environmental damage from the elemental planes and damage from anything with the air, earth, fire, metal, water, or wood trait)."